ShujiaHuang/basevar/README.rst

 HTSlib can be downloaded from the `htslib web site <http://www.htslib.org/download/>`_.

-To build and install HTSlib, cd into HTSlib source and type `make install`.
+To compile and install HTSlib, cd into HTSlib source and type `make install`.
 This will install HTSlib under `/usr/local/` (see note below).
 To install HTSlib in any other directory use `make install prefix=/path/to/dir`.